EW-10/AI-Agents-Capstone/README.md

 Antigravity suggested building a web app, but another option was chosen instead: “An MCP server or custom Antigravity agent/skill that integrates directly into Antigravity, allowing Antigravity to do the grilling and file generation.”

 Antigravity generated a SKILL.md file as part of this setup.

+### Setup Instructions
-Setup Instructions (Please see diagram of project structure: Project-Structure.PNG) This project is designed to work within Antigravity:
+Please see also a diagram of project structure: Project-Structure.PNG This project is designed to work within Antigravity:
 1. Download and install Antigravity 2.0
 2. Create the folder: %USERPROFILE%/agy2-projects/my-first-project/